Falenone/Blurtheme/README.md

 ## Usage
-For maximum effect, install both Wasabee and IITC theme and enable both.
-Install and enable Standalone in your userscript manager, that's all.
-Do not have both Standalone and powered by wasabee versions installed.
+For maximum effect, install both Wasabee and IITC theme and enable both.<br> Install and enable Standalone in your userscript manager, that's all.
+Do not have both Standalone and powered by wasabee versions installed, only one or the other.

 For Wasabee versions install and enable in userscript manager:
 Go to Wasabee settings (**The Bee**) and click settings (**The cog at the bottom**) Then go to **Configure skins** and drag the themes to the left box.